we use ggplot2 for graphical representations

 theme(axis.text.x = element_text(angle = 90, vjust = 0.5, hjust = 1))

 Destination flows tell the same story.
 Notably, most of the cities have a null median incoming flow, apart from Athens, Gibraltar, Lyon and Stockholm.
-In addition, most of the cities have a 0.95 quantile of 1, which corresponds to local configurations, that is situations when \(\beta\) is large enough to prevent any external flow.
+In addition, most of the cities have a 0.95 quantile of 1, which corresponds to local configurations, that is situations when \(\beta\) is large enough to prevent any external flows.
 Only Brussels and Hook of Holland stand out (in addition to the four cities mentioned above).

 autoplot(euro_models, flows = "destination", with_names = TRUE) +